Costs & PricingMyDentalFly Official

 Dental school: lower cost, longer timeline, supervised students, limited availability.
 Abroad: lower cost, faster timeline (days not months), experienced dentists, requires travel.
 If speed and experience matter, abroad is typically the better value.
 If you're near a good dental school and don't mind waiting, it's a solid option too.

-Start with the free Dental Health Report — it takes 2 minutes, maps your teeth on the interactive dental chart, and gives you a clear picture of what you need before you compare options.
+Start with the free dental package — it takes 2 minutes, maps your teeth on the interactive dental chart, and gives you a clear picture of what you need before you compare options.

 See also: Dental Implants Turkey: 2026 Guide